Respect is due to Wicked Mike 1 for bringing the peps in 2015. This dude’s grow list 2 is insane.

 Ripens from reddish purple to a pretty peach pink color.
 A very futuristic little pepper, for sure.

 Preheat oven to 300° for wraps.
 Heat the oil/butter in a skillet on low-medium.
 Add the onions and chopped peppers and stir until they look real nice, 7-10 minutes.
-Add the eggs and mix those lil boys up.
+Add the Just Egg and mix those lil boys up.
 Heat the wraps for a 2-3 minutes in the oven.

 Take the wraps out of the oven and then place the eggs on the wrap, ya dingus.
 You can also do it others ways too, I don’t care. オムレツ